Before calling us, find out more about which repairs are our responsibility and which are yours:

 Stop moisture spreading by:

-- Opening windows or use extractor fan during cooking or washing.
+- opening windows or using an extractor fan when you are cooking or washing

 Ventilate moisture by: